Cycling Advocacy Organizations

 United States Deaf Cycling Association — Affiliated with the USA Deaf Sports Federation, the USDCA promotes cycling, both recreational and competitive, among deaf and hearing impaired people.

 Wheel Movement — Their mission is to promote and support the local cycling community by providing educational programs, conducting community outreach initiatives, and engaging in advocacy efforts that not only generate, but also sustain a positive cycling environment throughout the community of metro Augusta, Georgia.

 World Bicycle Relief — Specializes in large-scale, comprehensive bicycle programs by providing supply chain management, technical knowledge and logistics expertise to poverty relief and disaster assistance initiatives.

 Yield to Life — Started by pro cyclist and national champion Dave Zabriskie, Yield to Life works to promote positive attitudes toward cyclists and replace any hostility between motorists and cyclists with understanding, respect, and appreciation for all life on the road.
 Y2L puts on education programs for motorists and cyclists alike through driver's education programs, public awareness movements and media campaigns.

 Youth Educational Sports, Inc. (YES, Inc.) — YES, Inc. is a non-profit that provides walking and bicycling educational programs for schools, community and youth organizations, law enforcement groups, park programs and communities.
 YES works to encourage youth to see cycling as part of a healthy lifestyle as well as a mode of transportation and recreation.

-If you'd like to suggest an organization to add to this list, please contact USA Cycling's New Media Manager Jesse Hammond.Auto Insurance reviews
+If you'd like to suggest an organization to add to this list, please contact USA Cycling's Webmaster Mark Mager.Auto Insurance reviews